January 26, 2022

 At the end of the day, SSE and SASE are just frameworks.
 It's up to individual organizations to find a vendor that suits their requirements.

-To secure data and reduce risk, Lookout delivers a platform that integrates endpoint security with an SSE that natively integrates UEBA, advanced DLP and EDRM to keep your data secure where it goes.
-The Lookout Security Platform provides the insights that enable organizations to implement Zero Trust to protect data, reduce risk and increase operational efficiency by closing gaps created by disparate point products.
+To secure data and reduce risk, Lookout delivers a platform that integrates endpoint security with an SSE that natively integrates UEBA, advanced DLP, and EDRM to keep your data secure where it goes.
+The Lookout cloud security platform provides the insights that enable organizations to implement zero trust to protect data, reduce risk and increase operational efficiency by closing gaps created by disparate point products.
+To learn more about the advantages of a platform approach, check out our free resource, Standalone Tools Create Complexity: Why You Need to Simplify Security.

 Book a personalized, no-pressure demo today to learn: